 Some of you Millennials might not remember, but, once upon a time, Old Spice was regarded as your grandfather’s deodorant.
 It was a dated brand with aging customers and, with body sprays like Axe cornering their target demographic, their appeal was fading fast.
 In order to regain their hold on the market and change the way people viewed their product, a rebranding was in order.
-By the end of 2010, Old Spice was cool again and synonymous with one of the best advertising campaigns in years.
+By the end of 2010, Old Spice was cool again and synonymous with one of the best advertising campaigns in years, a perfect example of how to rebrand your business the right way.

-The first step when considering a rebrand of your business is to consider your company goals.
+The first step when deciding whether it makes sense to rebrand your business is to consider your company goals.

 - Who are the customers you’re trying to connect with?